sxlxc/Hakyllsite/posts/connectivity_cut.md

 :::

 A recent paper [@vygen_fptas_2024] gives an FPTAS for the problem.
-Here I try to develop the intuition since I have never seen an algorithm based on re-weighting edges this complicated and ingenious.
+Here I try to develop the intuition since I have never seen an algorithm based on reweighting edges this complicated and ingenious.

 First one can see that the optimal solution can always be a subset of edges in a cut of $G$.
 This is because if the optimal solution $R^*$ contains any edge not in the cut, we can safely delete it from $R^*$.
 Thus the optimal solution is indeed a pair $(C^*,R^*\subset C^*)$.
 The authors call this problem the *$b$-free min-cut problem* ($b$ is the budget and we are allowed to pick edges for free in the "mincut" with total weight at most $b$).

 So the goal is to find a FPTAS for the $b$-free mincut problem.
 The problem is hard since it contains knapsack as a special case.
 (Consider a graph with many parallel edges and only 2 vertices.)
 However, it is known that there is a [FPTAS for knapsack](https://www.cs.cmu.edu/afs/cs/academic/class/15854-f05/www/scribe/lec10.pdf).
 If we know part of the optimal solution, i.e., $C^*$, we can use the FPTAS for knapsack to find the optimal $R^*$.

-At this stage, if there is a hint suggesting re-weighting the edges, I would guess that $C^*$ is exactly (or close to) the min-cut of the re-weighted graph.
+At this stage, if there is a hint suggesting reweighting the edges, I would guess that $C^*$ is exactly (or close to) the min-cut of the re-weighted graph.
 Based on this idea I would also guess that, although the connectivity interdiction problem ($b$-free min-cut) is NP-hard, $C^*$ can be computed in polynomial time.
 In other words, the intractable part is solving the knapsack in $C^*$.
 This statement seems reasonable, since this problem is know to be in P for unit costs and in that case the kanpsack is trivial.
-Let's assume that my guess is correct and work on the re-weighting part.
+Let's assume that my guess is correct and work on the reweighting part.

-## Re-weighting
+## Reweighting

+There is a [chapter on reweighting](https://sarielhp.org/teach/notes/aprx/lec/18_reweight.pdf) in Sariel Har-Peled's gemetric approximation book.
+Is reweighting a common technique for designing approximation algorithms?

 One possible weight function is setting $w(e)=0$ for all $e\in R^*$...
 However, this is cheating since we assume that $R^*$ is the hard part.
 So now we need to find a weight function such that the following holds,